lxc/linuxcontainers.org/content/lxcfs/introduction.md

 Specifically, it's providing two main things

- * A cgroupfs-like tree which is container aware and works using CGManager.
  * A set of files which can be bind-mounted over their /proc originals
    to provide CGroup-aware values.
+ * A cgroupfs-like tree which is container aware.

-The code is pretty simple, written in C using libnih and the CGManager API and the resulting filesystem
+The code is pretty simple, written in C using libfuse and glib.
-can be used on any system that supports FUSE and CGManager.

 The main driver for this work was the need to run systemd based containers as a regular unprivileged user
 while still allowing systemd inside the container to interact with cgroups.

+Now with the introduction of the cgroup namespace in the Linux kernel, that part is no longer necessary
+on recent kernels and focus is now on making containers feel more like a real independent system through
+the proc masking feature.

 # Licensing